 Proper slotting can improve picking accuracy by eliminating any possible confusion for the picker.
 By storing products that make the most sense for the picker (such as by type, size, weight, etc.), it allows for faster picking by taking the guesswork out of where certain items are located.
 That way, pickers can focus on speed rather than taking too much time locating the right item.

 2. More storage capacity

 Slotting can help identify opportunities to increase storage capacity.
 If you think your warehouse is full, rethinking how inventory is currently stored is a great way to gain back much-needed inventory space.
-Taking the time to optimize your warehouse means you can delay expanding and/or spending extra costs on an additional warehouse.
+Taking the time to optimise your warehouse means you can delay expanding and/or spending extra costs on an additional warehouse.

 3. Reduce carrying costs

-By optimizing warehouse space and improving processes, you can keep your overall carrying costs down rather than hiring more help or renting out more warehouse space.
+By optimising warehouse space and improving processes, you can keep your overall carrying costs down rather than hiring more help or renting out more warehouse space.
 You can easily calculate your current carrying costs using the formula below:

 Storage Costs + Employee Salaries + Opportunity Costs + Depreciation Costs) / Total Value of Annual Inventory = Inventory Carrying Cost